 What is available from Swindon Dance online

 We are currently working to bring our community dance classes and other projects for next term to you online.
-Keep checking back to find out what is coming up and how to book.
+Keep checking our online activities page – click here.

 come and join us for some FREE online yoga with Charley Logan